-- Install fresh batteries before attempting the download.
+- ◆ Install fresh batteries before attempting the download.
 It is important to maintain operating power during the transfer. - Do not turn power off or remove the batteries at any time during the firmware update.

-Your PC must be running a reasonably current version of Windows to perform the update.
+Your PC must be running Windows 7 or newer to perform the update.

-To initiate:
+To update: